SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 12. Oktoberfest Campbell

 For one full weekend each October, the historic streets of downtown Campbell host a family-friendly Oktoberfest extravaganza that is free and open to the public.
-Stroll through more than 100 artisan booths and enjoy the live music from five different stages.

-The beer garden is central to the action, of course, featuring Gordon Biersch beers and ales, but there will also be German (and other) food stands as well as wine tasting by local wineries.
+There will also be German (and other) food stands, as well as wine tasting by local wineries.
 Don't miss the costume and stein-holding contests.

 Location: Downtown Campbell

-Other Large Festivals You Might Enjoy
+Other Large Events You Might Enjoy

 Comments?
 Questions?
 Suggestions?